 Sisters of St. Joseph, Le Puy, France

-Father Medaille traveled throughout the region and was confronted with the poverty, sickness and distressing situations of orphans and young girls.
+In 1650, Father Medaille traveled throughout the region and was confronted with the poverty, sickness and distressing situations of orphans and young girls.
 At the same time, he found that there were women thirsting for a commitment to serve God and the dear neighbor.
 While praying before the Blessed Sacrament the model was revealed to him.
 He was inspired by God to begin something new that would enable these women to commit their lives to God and serve the neighbor as contemplatives in action!

 Sisters of St. Joseph, St. Augustine, FL